sullivg2/sullivg2.github.io/about-geoff.md

 ---
 I am a technology marketer and advisor who is fascinated about the business of technology, and the technology of business.
-My specialty is cloud infrastructure and how it can be leveraged to build new business models in the platform economy.
-My background is in technology sales, marketing, business development, partners & alliances, and solution architecture as well as some ongoing entrepreneurial endeavors.
-My diverse experience has given me a unique perspective on the enterprise and service provider technology ecosystem where now, community, “openness” and APIs are such critical components.
-I'm interested in how technology impacts business and my speciality is building and marketing highly technical, disruptive products and services.
+My background is in technology sales, marketing, business development, partners & alliances, and solution architecture.
+My speciality is building and bringing highly technical, disruptive products and services to market.

 I'm an advocate of open source technology, having dedicated many years to supporting the adoption of [OpenStack](https://www.openstack.org/) and other